-Dancing has always been part of Marilyn's life and has being a convenor of two past WA State Conventions and the Registration Officer for the 2011 Darwin Convention.
+Dancing has always been part of Marilyn's life and a Square and Round Dancer for nearly 30 years.
+She has been a Convenor for two past WA State Conventions and the Registration Officer for the first Darwin Convention in 2011.

-Married to Jeff, a square dance caller, Marilyn is a proud member of Dianella Rangers SDC in Western Australia.
-She is also the proud mother of two children with four grandchildren, two step children with four step grandchildren.
-Marilyn is a people person, a true sanguine, who would love to welcome you in Darwin in 2021.
+Married to Jeff, a Square Dance Caller, Marilyn is a proud member of Dianella Rangers SDC in Western Australia.
+Marilyn is a true sanguine, who would love to welcome you in Darwin in 2024.